Tupolev Tu-22M: Export

 The Tupolev company has sought export customers for the Tu-22M since 1992, with possible customers including Iran, India and the People's Republic of China, but no sales have apparently been made.
-Unlike the Tu-22 bomber, Tu-22Ms were not exported to Middle East countries that were threatened by the US military presence in the region.
-During 1999, India signed a lease-to-buy contract for four Tu-22M aircraft for maritime reconnaissance and strike purposes, which came in IAF service during 2001.
-At the time, the aircraft were to be delivered with Raduga Kh-22 cruise missiles.
+Unlike the Tu-22 bomber, Tu-22Ms were not exported to Middle East countries.

+During 1999, India reportedly signed a lease-to-buy contract for four Tu-22M aircraft for maritime reconnaissance and strike purposes, which were to enter IAF service in 2001.
+At the time, the aircraft were to be delivered with Kh-22 cruise missiles.
+As of 2023 there is no evidence of operation or acquisition by the Indian Air Force.